tw1ndark/tw1ndark/README.md

 ---
 #### before you interact ( disclaimer )

-I generally don't understand or maintain relationships well, don't take it personally as I just have an innate discomfort around people

-I have a very low social battery unless my fixation was mentioned.
-I'm not very hyper nor energetic so I apologise if I seem dry or not as active
+I generally don't understand or maintain relationships well, so please don't take it personally as I just have an innate discomfort around people; I have a very low social battery unless my fixation was mentioned, and since I'm not very hyper nor energetic, I apologise if I seem dry or not as invested
 </details>
 </div>